-This program is available to members of the fire service who require training to meet the minimum training requirements set in the BC Office of the Fire Commissioner's Structure Firefighters Competency and Training Playbook.
+This program is available to members of the fire service who require the skills and knowledge to meet the British Columbia Fire Service Minimum Training Standards set by the BC Office of the Fire Commissioner.

-This program provides fire service members with the knowledge and skills to perform interior fire suppression activities in alignment with the standards set by the BC Office of the Fire Commissioner's Structural Firefighters Competency and Training Playbook.
+This program provides fire service members with the knowledge and skills to perform interior fire suppression activities.

-The program allows departments to demonstrate that their firefighters possess the firefighting skills they need, and exceed the minimum training standard outlined in the British Columbia Structure Firefighters Competency and Training Playbook.
+The program allows departments to demonstrate that their firefighters possess the firefighting skills they need, and exceed the British Columbia Fire Service Minimum Training Standards set by the BC Office of the Fire Commissioner.